tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     Intel compiler modules can define their family as "compiler".
 This prevents GCC and Intel compilers being loaded simultaneously.

+    This function potentially has side effects on the environment.
+When a module is loaded, if a module of the same family is already loaded, they will be swapped.
+Swapping has the potential to change the MODULEPATH and state of loaded modules.

 **get_family_info**\ *(name, \*\*kwargs)*
     Returns information about family `name`

+    If a module of family `name` is loaded, this function returns its name and version.
+Otherwise, the name and version return as `None`

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^